Moving to Australia from New Zealand?

 • One staff member for every 10 children ages 3 – 6 years.

-Of course, there are preschools that have a higher ratio of staff per child.
+Of course, some preschools have a higher staff ratio per child.

 How much do preschools cost in Australia?

-Pre-schools in Australia cost about the same as regular childcare, about $40-$110 a day depending on hours of operation.
+Preschools in Australia cost about the same as regular childcare, about $40-$110 a day, depending on the hours of operation.
 You will be required to pay fully for preschool.

 The preschool will ask you to sign a register at the beginning and end of each day or session as a way to keep track of who is attending and who is not.
 Please ensure you sign this register, which is generally found at the preschool entrance.